Have you ever considered how knowing your spiritual identity aids you in your everyday routines?

 3 Reasons to Use a Prayer Journal

-- God’s promises are a great way to speak truth into our heart.
+- God’s promises are a great way to speak truth into your heart.
 A prayer journal keeps your heart accountable for trusting those promises and uncovers additional needs for prayer in your own life, as well as things you may be struggling to believe for others.
 These clues can also be used in developing your powerful daily affirmations.

 - As you grow so will your affirmations.
 God’s truths never expire, but some promises speak more powerfully in specific seasons.
 By writing your prayers and affirmations out in a journal, you can vividly trace God’s work of etching the truth on your heart.